rajatmodi62/rajatmodi62.github.io/_posts/2026-06-18-kajal-advice.md

 # <span style="font-size: 1.5rem; color: var(--border-header-bottom);">Everything you were taught is wrong</span>

 It appears that AI undergoes shifts over every five years.
 RNNs overcame LSTMS.
-Transformers overcame LSTMS.
+Transformers overcame RNN.
 Mamba (sorta) overcame Transformer.
 AI is pretty young: chances are everything you know about it is wrong.
 My advice is `be suspicious'.
 Question everything.

 Let me give you an example.
 People told me MLPs cannot do segmentation.
 I showed in my APM paper that you can do that.
 People told attention is fundamental.
 I showed you can do same computation with a shared MLP across locations.
 People thought we need data augmentation/routing.
 In making GLOM work, we got rid of all of it.
 Indeed, now people are realizing we don't need all this fluff.
 Yann lecunn recently removed layer norm too.
 Takeru/sindy got rid of mccullough pitts neuron.